-DCPS ESD approves eligibility for voluntary, involuntary and disability retirements, and preretirement survivor benefits.
-The DCRB Benefits Department approves eligibility for deferred retirement, post-retirement survivor benefits, lump-sum death payments, and survivor benefits for former spouses under a QCO.
-Eligibility for and calculation of benefit payments are made by DCRB.
+Eligibility determinations and calculations of benefit payments are made by the DCRB Benefits Department.
+For voluntary, involuntary and disability retirements, and pre-retirement survivor benefits, you must submit the application to DCPS EDS, which will review it and forward it to DCRB.
+For deferred retirement, post-retirement survivor benefits, lump-sum death payments, and survivor benefits for former spouses under a QCO, you must submit the application directly to DCRB.